ViToni/mikrotik-router-setup/README.md

 ### Add access to modem

-The modem resides behind the router on `ether1` and has the address `192.168.1.1/24`.
+The modem resides behind the router and has its own address / network.
 It's possible to access the modem with a few configuration adjustments.

+#### External modem

+The modem is reachable via `ether1` and has the address `192.168.1.1/24`.

 Add NAT rule to the firewall for the modem interface: